 By 1845, a trademark was obtained for the “4711 cologne.”
 The actual identifying number came from one that had been assigned to the Mülhens Glockengasse building in 1796.

 Today, the once historic building no longer exists as it lost its place to city redevelopment, but the 4711 number is still alive.
 Another Glockengasse building was later constructed to accommodate further cologne production.

 The company was sold in 1994 to Wella hair care and in 2003, Procter & Gamble acquired it.
 But by 2006, Proctor & Gamble, troubled by market loss over 4711, sold the brand rights to Mäurer & Wirtz, a subsidiary of the Dalli Group.

 Today’s 4711 cologne follows its traditional “secret” formulation of citrus oils, herbals, flower extracts, water and alcohol, though subtle changes have been in the works over the last few years to update the formula.

 Its 200 year old history and formulation has faced challenges in today’s market, though there are still perfume and cologne aficionados throughout the world today that live by 4711’s original clean, crisp and fresh scent.

 When I wear 4711 cologne, I find that the cologne’s top fragrance notes of orange, bergamot and lemon are stronger while the peach and basil notes are more subdued.

-The middle notes through cyclamen, melon, lily, Bulgarian rose and jasmine seem to be overshadowed by the jasmine and basil, which I feel are at the heart of the fragrance, or the most prominent of the middle notes.
+The middle notes through cyclamen, melon, lily, and Bulgarian rose seem to be overshadowed by the jasmine and basil, which I feel are at the heart of the fragrance, or the most prominent of the middle notes.

 The base notes in musk, patchouli, Tahitian vetiver, sandalwood, cedar and oakmoss give more of a lasting impression.
 In my experience with the cologne, my nose says Tahitian vetiver, musk and sandalwood reign.